"...now that the recession is over, we have to face the fact that the government must make cuts."

 Due to the levels we have reached in this mania, and the manipulation we have watched unfold in the last 2 years, I have decided to place my entire research report, Riders on the Storm: Short Selling in Contrary Winds (2006), on the web.
 The document can be downloaded for free by clicking this link, or scrolling down to Recent Updates on the Best Minds Inc homepage.
 2011 is setting up to require a totally different view of strategies than the last 2 years, and during this time of enormous deception will require examining a wide range of markets through a variety of lenses.

-If you are interested in our most comprehensive research, consider
+If you are interested in our most comprehensive research, consider a subscription to

 The Investor's Mind: Anticipating Trends through the Lens of History.